 Location: From Collingwood, follow the Collingwood-Bainham Road inland and onto Carters Road (on a tight corner).
 The car park for the Kaituna Track is at the end of the road.
-The track is about 15km from Collingwood.
+The track is about 15km (9 miles) from Collingwood.

 13. Kaihoka Lakes